 (12) Where subsection (11) applies in relation to a petroleum pool, the Minister shall not approve an agreement under this section, or give a direction under this section, in relation to that petroleum pool except with the approval of any other authority or Designated Authority required by that subsection to be consulted.

 [Section 59 amended by No. 12 of 1990 s.
-190.]
+190; No. 42 of 2010 s.
+111.]